Tijuca National Park

 The Tijuca National Park (Parque Nacional da Tijuca) is an urban national park in the mountains of the city of Rio de Janeiro, Brazil.
 The park is part of the Atlantic Forest Biosphere Preserve, and is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

+The area is composed of secondary vegetation, as it is the result of reforestation carried out during the Second Empire, when it became clear that deforestation caused by coffee farms was harming the drinking water supply of the then capital of the Empire.
+More than 230 species of animals and birds live in the park, including capuchin monkeys, coatis, agoutis, wild dogs, marmosets, hummingbirds and thrushes.

 History

 The contemporary Tijuca National Park and its surrounding forests are largely the result of reforestation.
-In the 1700s, forests in the future park around Rio de Janeiro were cleared for fuel, coffee growing and livestock.
-The small streams in the former forest were a significant source of the city's water supply, and with variable rainfall the city began to experience water shortages and flash floods.
+In the 1700s, forests in the future park around Rio de Janeiro were cleared for fuel, coffee growing, and livestock.
+The small streams in the former forest were a significant source of the city's water supply, and, with variable rainfall, the city began to experience water shortages and flash floods.

 Emperor Pedro II of Brazil established federal control over the area in 1861, and efforts began to restore the former forest on the bare slopes and abandoned fields.
 The re-planting of trees was carried out by 6 enslaved persons.
 Their names were Eleutério, Constantino, Manuel, Mateus, Leopoldo, and Maria.
 These people were enslaved by the Portuguese government and under the supervision of the Tijuca Forest manager Major Manuel Gomes Archer.
 They planted over 100,000 trees from 1861 to 1887.
 Around this time, a cog railway was built to carry passengers to the top of Corcovado, and between 1922 and 1931 the famous statue Christ the Redeemer was built.

-In 1961, Tijuca Forest was declared a national park and in 2011, the Carioca Mosaic was established, including the park.
-In 2012, UNESCO designated the landscapes around Rio de Janeiro, including the park, as a world heritage site.
+In 1961, Tijuca Forest was declared a national park, and in 2011, the Carioca Mosaic was established, including the park.
+In 2012, UNESCO designated the landscapes around Rio de Janeiro, including the park, as a World Heritage Site.